Maximise your Avios, air miles and hotel points

 British Airways ended its ‘Book With Confidence’ policy at midnight yesterday, Tuesday.

-There was no advance notice given to the public, although we were able to get an article up on Tuesday afternoon after we were told in our role as a British Airways affiliate partner.
+There was no advance notice given to the public, although we were able to get an article up on Tuesday afternoon after we were told in advance.

 Any flight or BA Holidays bookings made from Wednesday onwards will no longer be covered by the policy.